rust-lang/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 #### Caveats to this future

 There is not yet consensus amongst the relevant Rust teams as to how and/or whether this functionality should be exposed on stable.
-Some concerns that will continued experimentation will hopefully help to resolve:
+Some concerns that continued experimentation will hopefully help to resolve:

 * How effective and general purpose is this functionality?
 * Can this functionality be supported on other backends beyond LLVM?
 If not, how should we manage the backend-specific nature of it?